MicrosoftDocs/dynamics365smb-docs/financials/inventory-manage-inventory.md

 To increase your overview of items and to help you find them, you can categorize items and give them attributes to search and sort by.

-You must ensure that the costs of your items are forwarded to the related outbound sales transaction, especially in situations where you sell goods before you invoice the purchase of those items.
-This is referred to as cost adjustment, which you can perform manually or set up to happen automatically when you post an item transaction.
+> []!NOTE]
+> The physical handling of items is referred to as warehouse activities.
+For more information, see [Warehouse Management](warehouse-manage-warehouse.md).

 ## Inventory Reconciliation
 When you post inventory transactions, such as sales shipments, purchase invoices, or inventory adjustments, the changed item costs are recorded in item value entries.
 To reflect this change of inventory value in your financial books, the inventory costs are automatically posted to the related inventory accounts in the general ledger.
 For each inventory transaction that you post, the appropriate values are posted to the inventory account, adjustment account, and COGS account in the general ledger.
+For more information, see [How to: Reconcile Inventory Costs with the General Ledger](finance-how-to-post-inventory-costs-to-the-general-ledger.md).

 Even though inventory costs are automatically posted to the general ledger, it is still necessary to ensure that the costs of goods are forwarded to the related outbound sales transaction, especially in situations where you sell goods before you invoice the purchase of those goods.
 This is referred to as cost adjustment.
 Item costs are automatically adjusted when you post item transactions, but you can also adjust item costs manually.
-For more information, see How to: Adjust Item Costs.
+For more information, see [How to: Adjust Item Costs](inventory-how-adjust-item-costs.md).

 |To |See |
 |---|----|